ADSD-SoC-FPGA/meta-msu-de10-nano/documentation/00_DE10-Nano-Yocto-Booting.md

 sudo ./tools/setup_servers.sh --help
 ```

-This will setup the NFS and TFTP server for the given interface/mac address of a device and the ip.
+This will set up the NFS and TFTP server for the given interface/MAC address of a device and the IP.

 2. Switch `DE10_NANO_DEPLOY_CONFIG = "sd"` to `DE10_NANO_DEPLOY_CONFIG = "tftp-nfs"`

-3. Look inside the `conf/machine/de10-nano-audio-mini.conf` to determine if there is any option such as IPs, directories, ect that you want to change. *DO NOT EDIT THAT FILE*, make all changes in the `local.conf` for yocto.
+3. Look inside the `conf/machine/de10-nano-audio-mini.conf` to determine if there is any option such as IPs, directories, etc. that you want to change. *DO NOT EDIT THAT FILE*, make all changes in the `local.conf` for Yocto.

 4. Run `bitbake audio-mini-passthrough`